yeshua453/website/docs/cli/create.md

                         project name for the new Flet app --description DESCRIPTION
-                        the description to use for the new Flet project --template {minimal}  template to use for new Flet project
+                        the description to use for the new Flet project --template {minimal,counter}
+                        template to use for new Flet project
 ```